BrightspaceUI/core/components/icons/README.md

 ## Overriding the Size

 Overriding the size is not recommended.
 However, if you must, set the `width` and `height` from CSS.
-For this to work in IE11, it **must** be done from inside another web component.

 ## Updating or contributing new icons